Vietnam, Asia -

 After experiencing the Ho Chi Minh Mausoleum, a striking memorial remembering the country's past leader, and enjoying a famous water puppet show, a tradition dating back as far as the 11th century, we venture into the Old Quarter and Hanoi’s markets to gather inspiration for a Vietnamese cooking course.
 Feed the soul while fostering culinary skills!
 Venturing out of the city’s limits, we see Tam Coc, “Three Caves,” for a boat cruise along the Ngo Dong River.
 Swirling through colorful rice fields and ancient karst towers, we learn about the region and the wildlife who call it home: monkeys, mountain goats, kingfishers and more.
 A visit to the ever-tranquil Thai VI Temple rounds out a day full of majesty and mystique.

 Packing our bags, we board an overnight train ride to Sapa, a must-see region of the country.
 Bearing witness to sprawling, green mountains, we set off through the town center and surrounding villages on an all-day trek of a lifetime capped off by a stay in one of the ethnic villages.
 Impossible to find a poor view or bad meal, we prepare for four days of service in the Hòa Bình Province.
 Working and staying with a local host family, we learn the ways of one of Vietnam’s most unique provinces.
-We work on construction and gardening based projects to assist local Vietnamese with any of their particular needs.
+We work on building a small kitchen and bathroom with a local family.
 In the evenings, we share meals and gain a better understanding of Vietnam and of each other, all while looking out over rice patties and the tropical forest.
 Here’s to authenticity off the beaten path!

 Saying farewell to our friends in Hòa Bình, we head to the emerald waters of Hạ Long Bay for an overnight voyage to Freedom Island full of kayaking, swimming, and starlit evenings.
 The perfect setting to celebrate our journey of service, we soak up the awe-inspiring setting surrounding us before returning to Hanoi for a traditional pottery making experience, a final banquet, and a Poet’s Campfire.